sevonj/soundfont-compiler/readme.md

 Presets, instruments, and samples
-Samples are loose WAVE file.
+Samples are loose WAVE files.
 Presets, instruments and parameters are defined in TOML-files.
 See the example project.